gmwyso19/DataVis_Final_Project/updates.md

 ## April 6 Beginning of Class

 I worked on my additional visualization.
 I changed my mappings of concentration, to mappings of average concentrations because it made my visualizations make more sense and look a lot better.
 I also tried changing the population_served variable to a numeric which eliminated a lot of rows so I need to fix that.
 But all in all I made a lollipop chart, a scatterplot, and tried to make another lollipop chart of population so I could compare population with average concentration of PFOA.

+## April 6 End of Class

+Embarassingly I spent most of class today trying to fix my Population variable.
+I finally got it to return to a character value and used the parse_number() function to make it a numeric again, but now I am having trouble with averaging the population variable.
+I decided a visualization of the average population per county would be more fair because the certain counties have different recorded populations served within the county.
+Once this problem is solved though, my additional visualization in my blog will almost be done!